-It is important with the word atonement to understand that the meaning today has changed from what it was earlier.
+It is important to understand that the meaning of the word “atonement” has changed from what it was in the past.
 Here is a description of the history of that change by Graham Maxwell, who was a Biblical scholar well-versed in the original languages:

 That the meaning has changed can be shown by comparing dictionaries: